http4k/http4k-connect/src/docs/guide/howto/implement-your-own-clients/index.md

-It is very easy to implement your own adapters to follow the pattern.
+It is very easy to implement your own clients to follow the pattern.
 For the system `MySystem`, you would need to:

 1. Depend on the `http4k-connect-core` artifact
 2. Add an Action interface and implementation: